Nirartha/agora-token-server/README.md

 # Agora Token Server (Cloudflare Worker)

 Generate RTC tokens on the edge with Cloudflare Workers using Web Crypto API.
+- Please set your own APP_ID and APP_CERTIFICATE in index.js file.

 ## Features